stonelasley/flare.nvim/README.md

 require('flare').setup {
   enabled = true, -- disable highlighting
-  hl_group = "IncSearch", -- set highlight group used for highlight x_threshold = 10, -- column changes greater than this number trigger highlight
+  hl_group = "IncSearch", -- set highlight group used for highlight hl_group_ul = "FlareUnderline", -- highlight group when underline is enabled x_threshold = 10, -- column changes greater than this number trigger highlight
   y_threshold = 5,  -- row changes greater than this number trigger highlight
   expanse = 10,  -- highlight will expand to the left and right of cursor up to this amount (depending on space available)